The Similarities between Different Networking Solutions

-Confused by ‘buzz-word bingo’ in today’s WAN networking products?
+Confused by the ‘buzz-word bingo’ in today’s WAN networking products?
 You should be.
-Every vendor from basic VPN to advanced global CDNs are rebranding across a variety of networking categories.
-The real secret is – when these solutions become more product than promises,there is not much difference between any of them.
+Every vendor from basic VPN to advanced global CDNs is rebranding across a variety of networking categories.
+The real secret is – when these solutions become more product than promises, there is not much difference between any of them.

 Whether they are called SD-WAN, hybrid-cloud networking, software-defined perimeter (SDP) or, the latest craze, Zero Trust Network Access (ZTNA)… they are all really the same thing…. the way users are going to securely connect to applications in the cloud or on-premise, in the office or out, from home or the coffee shop for the next decade.

 As cloud-native, centrally orchestrated, tightly integrated, software-defined networking solutions, they have far more in common than differences.
 The only real difference is the entrance point to the network.
 Users may connect with agents when remote or dispose of the agent when in the office (though still authenticate with IDP).
 Branches and data centres will leverage the same network to access public cloud resources and managed devices, such as ATMs.

 While legacy networking vendors jockey for position to own one of the terms in an attempt to sell their point solutions, the market is evolving to platforms that take an endpoint agnostic approach to connectivity.
 The real magic is in the cloud-orchestrated network.

 Until now vendors have focused on point solutions such as mobile connectivity (VPN), branch connectivity (routers), cloud connectivity (various) or global connectivity (CDN).
 Building and maintaining these solutions relied on expensive hardware appliances and required a massive effort to maintain backward compatibility.